GhaidaMomani/Reading_Notes/README.md

 ## Usage explanation

-You will find a separate file for each article with it's source and a brief summmary for it.
+You will find a separate file for each article/video with it's source and a brief summmary for it.

 sometimes I put my own thoughts and ideas of it, sometimes i prefer not!